-In the 50-page document, it explains that England could see primary schools, nurseries and some shops reopening on June 1st.
+This comes after the 50-page document lockdown exit document explained that England would see primary schools, nurseries and some shops reopening this month.

 July 4th was announced as the preliminary date in which the 'third phase’ of easing lockdown could take place, which would see hairdressers, places of worship and cinemas reopen.

-However, the government is yet to confirm when gyms can be opened again as the risk of spreading infection is high during workouts or in changing rooms.
+However, the government is yet to confirm for certain when gyms can be opened again as the risk of spreading infection is high during workouts or in changing rooms.

 A rumoured 'leaked draft' of the lockdown document had initially circulated on Twitter, prior to Boris Johnson's speech, with claims that gyms could be reopened in Autumn.